 One straightforward rationale for nihilism is the combination of supernaturalism about what makes life meaningful and atheism about whether God exists.
 If you believe that God or a soul is necessary for meaning in life, and if you believe that neither exists, then you are a nihilist, someone who denies that life has meaning.
 Albert Camus is famous for expressing this kind of perspective, suggesting that the lack of an afterlife and of a rational, divinely ordered universe undercuts the possibility of meaning (Camus 1955; cf. Ecclesiastes).

-Interestingly, the most common rationales for nihilism do not appeal to supernaturalism, at least not explicitly.
-The idea shared among many nihilists is that there is something inherent to the human condition that prevents meaning from arising, even if God exists.
+Interestingly, the most common rationales for nihilism these days do not appeal to supernaturalism.
+The idea shared among many contemporary nihilists is that there is something inherent to the human condition that prevents meaning from arising, even granting that God exists.
 For instance, some nihilists make the Schopenhauerian claim that our lives lack meaning because we are invariably dissatisfied; either we have not yet obtained what we seek, or we have obtained it and are bored (Martin 1993).
-Critics tend to reply that at least a number of human lives do have the requisite amount of satisfaction required for meaning, supposing some is (Blackburn 2001, 74-77).
+Critics tend to reply that at least a number of human lives do have the requisite amount of satisfaction required for meaning, supposing that some is (Blackburn 2001, 74–77).

-Other nihilists claim that life would be meaningless if there were no invariant moral rules that could be fully justified—the world would be nonsensical if, in Dostoyevskian terms, “everything were permitted”—and that such rules cannot exist for persons who can always reasonably question a given claim (Murphy 1982, ch.
+Other nihilists claim that life would be meaningless if there were no invariant moral rules that could be fully justified—the world would be nonsensical if, in (allegedly) Dostoyevskian terms, “everything were permitted”—and that such rules cannot exist for persons who can always reasonably question a given claim (Murphy 1982, ch.
 1).
 While a number of philosophers agree that a universally binding and warranted morality is necessary for meaning in life (Kant 1791; Tännsjö 1988; Jacquette 2001, ch.
-1; Cottingham 2003; Cottingham 2005, ch.
-3), some do not (Margolis 1990; Ellin 1995, 325-27).
-Furthermore, contemporary work in meta-ethics has led many to believe that such a moral system exists.
+1; Cottingham 2003, 2005, ch.
+3), some do not (Margolis 1990; Ellin 1995, 325–27).
+Furthermore, contemporary rationalist and realist work in meta-ethics has led many to believe that such a moral system exists.

-The most influential rationale for nihilism is Thomas Nagel's invocation of the external standpoint that purportedly reveals our lives to be unimportant (Nagel 1986; cf. Dworkin 2000, ch.
+This survey closes by discussing the most well-known rationale for nihilism, namely, Thomas Nagel's (1986) invocation of the external standpoint that purportedly reveals our lives to be unimportant (see also Hanfling 1987, 22–24; Benatar 2006, 60–92; cf. Dworkin 2000, ch.
 6).
 According to Nagel, we are capable of comprehending the world from a variety of standpoints that are either internal or external.
 The most internal perspective would be a particular human being's desire at a given instant, with a somewhat less internal perspective being one's interests over a life-time, and an even less internal perspective being the interests of one's family or community.
 In contrast, the most external perspective, an encompassing standpoint utterly independent of one's particularity, would be, to use Henry Sidgwick's phrase, the “point of view of the universe,” that is, the standpoint that considers the interests of all sentient beings at all times and in all places.
 When one takes up this most external standpoint and views one's finite—and even downright puny—impact on the world, little of one's life appears to matter.
-What one does in a certain society on Earth over an approximately 70 year span just does not amount to much, when considering the billions of years and likely trillions of beings that are a part of space-time.
+What one does in a certain society on Earth over an approximately 75 years just does not amount to much, when considering the billions of years and likely trillions of beings that are a part of space-time.

 - Audi, R., 2005, “Intrinsic Value and Meaningful Life”, Philosophical Papers, 34: 331–55.